gheorghina/gheorghina.github.io/_posts/2024-06-27-career management.markdown

 8. **Contribute.
 Be an Enabler**

 If all the above are lacking in your company, maybe you are the key to raise the awareness and highlight the need.
+Stop blaming external factors, take ownership and focus on action.

 Enable everyone around you to see this, and contribute together towards making it happen.

-It is also in our power to bring the change, we shall not only wait for change to happen alone.
+It is also in our power to bring in the change, we shall not only wait for change to be made by others.